Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 • Assistant Professor: Given that a UGC-NET candidate is qualified as an Assistant Professor in universities and Colleges in India.

-• Junior Research Fellowship (JRF): Some candidates who scored above a specific benchmark were able to receive the JRF, which financially supported the candidates while conducting full-time research that led to a PhD.
+• Junior Research Fellowship (JRF): Some candidates who scored above a specific benchmark were able to receive the JRF, which financially supported the candidates while conducting full-time research that led to a Ph.D.

 2. Philosopher Doctorate Admissions